stadium-software/icons/README.md

 ## Optional Icon Script Input Parameters
 You can optionally enter values in the two input parameter fields
 1. Source
-   1. Empty: Leaving this parameter empty will cause the script to attach links in the page header to the google fonts icon library. **This is the recommended implementation**
+   1. Empty (**recommended**): Leaving this parameter empty will cause the script to attach links in the page header to the google fonts icon library.
-   2. file: The woff2 font files can be added to a folder called "Icons" in the EmbeddedFiles.
+   2. *file*: The woff2 font files can be added to a folder called "Icons" in the EmbeddedFiles.
 In this case this parameter needs to be set to "file".
-You can find the icon files in the [fonts](fonts/) folder in this repo.
+You can find the icon files in the [fonts](fonts/) folder in this repo. <br>
-   *Warning*: Saving the Stadium application slowed does significantly when I included these files in my EmbeddedFiles folder
+   **Warning**: Saving the Stadium application slowed does significantly when I included these files in my EmbeddedFiles folder
-   3. You can also self-host the font files.
-In this case a URL that points to the woff2 font file must be supplied.
+   3. A url: You can also self-host the font files.
+In this case a URL that points to the woff2 font file must be supplied. <br>
-   *Warning:* Linking to external files can cause CORS issues and can be tricky to set up
+   **Warning**: Linking to external files can cause CORS issues and can be tricky to set up
 2. Style
    1. Empty: Leaving this parameter empty will cause the script to use the deafult icon set called "Outlined" [Outlined Icons](https://fonts.google.com/icons?icon.style=Outlined)
    2. *rounded*: Enter to use the [Rounded Icons](https://fonts.google.com/icons?icon.style=Rounded) set